 IPSSEND and IPSMON are advanced command-line programs that you can use to manage your ServeRAID adapters and controllers.
 These utility programs are provided on the IBM ServeRAID Command Line Programs Diskette.
-This ServeRAID diskette is available from the ServerGuide Diskette Factory or from the following address on the World Wide Web:
+This ServeRAID diskette is available from the following address on the World Wide Web: